YoRyan/mailrise/README.rst

                                                   default value of ``$body``, you might want to set a data type here. import_code                            string     Allows advanced users to supply their own Python code to replace key components of Mailrise.
 Place the path to the Python source file here.
-                                                  See "Custom routers" below.
-Custom routers ignore any data in the ``configs`` section. listen.host                            string     Specifies the network address to listen on.
+                                                  See "Custom routers and authenticators" below.
+Custom routers ignore any data in the ``configs`` section, and custom authenticators ignore any data in the ``smtp.auth`` section. listen.host                            string     Specifies the network address to listen on.

                                                   Defaults to all interfaces.